LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **arbitrary goals as directives**
    Although not ISO Prolog Core standard compliant, several Prolog systems accept using arbitrary goal as directives.
 This is not supported in Logtalk source files.
-Always use an ``initialization/1`` to wrap those goals.
+Always use an :ref:`directives_initialization_1` directive to wrap those goals.
 This ensure that any initialization goals, which often have side-effects, are only called if the source file is successfully compiled and loaded.

 **calling a predicate**
-   Sending a message to an object is similar to *calling a goal* with the difference that the actual predicate that is called is determined not just by the message *term* but also by the object receiving the message.
+   Sending a :term:`message` to an object is similar to *calling a goal* with the difference that the actual predicate that is called is determined not just by the message *term* but also by the object receiving the message.
-   This is also different from calling a Prolog module predicate: a message may result e.g. in calling a predicate inherited by the object but calling a module predicate requires the predicate to exist in (or be reexported by) the module.
+   This is also different from calling a Prolog module predicate: a message may result e.g. in calling a predicate :term:`inherited <inheritance>` by the object but calling a module predicate requires the predicate to exist in (or be reexported by) the module.

 **closed world assumption semantics**
    Logtalk provides clear closed world assumption semantics: messages or calls